 For further information on Breast Imaging please follow the links to the left.

 Routine Breast Screening (aged 50 to 71st birthday)

 A reduction in screening capacity has been inevitable due to the requirements for personal protective equipment, enhanced infection control and social distancing to ensure that staff and clients stay safe.
-This, in conjunction with the pause in issuing invitations, has unfortunately resulted in a backlog of those who are due appointments.
+This, in conjunction with the pause in issuing invitations, unfortunately resulted in a backlog of those who were due appointments.